Javed-Ansari25/VideoTube-Platform-Backend-Project/Readme.md

 # 🎥 VideoTube – Backend API

-VideoTube is a **scalable backend project** inspired by platforms like YouTube.
+VideoTube is a **scalable, production‑style backend API** inspired by platforms like YouTube.
 It is built using **Node.js, Express.js, MongoDB**, and modern backend best practices such as **JWT authentication, Cloudinary file uploads, and secure user management**.

-This project was developed as a **learning + production‑style backend**, focusing on clean architecture, reusable utilities, and interview‑ready concepts.
+This project is designed as a **learning + portfolio‑ready backend**, with clean architecture, reusable utilities, optimized database queries, and interview‑focused concepts.

 ---